 John the Apostle

-John the Apostle was a disciple of John the Baptist before meeting Jesus (John 1:35).
+John the Apostle is thought to have been a disciple of John the Baptist before meeting Jesus (John 1:35).
+Although John is not specifically identified as a disciple of John the Baptist, his habit of not naming himself is set in the context of John 1:35-40 when he cites only Andrew.
+This is seen by many Bible scholars as the first incident of John’s omitting of his own name, which is continued through out his gospel and is attributed to his humility.
 Though nothing is specifically said about it, John, with his brother James and friends Peter and Andrew, had traveled from Bethsaida to the Jordan, a distance of some 75 miles (John 1:44).
 This indicated the interest all of them had in the messianic kingdom that John the Baptist's ministry represented.

 John the Apostle was the Lord's half-cousin, his mother Salome being Mary's sister (compare Matthew 27:56, Mark 16:1, and John 19:25).
 He was one of two disciples with John the Baptist when he proclaimed Jesus as God's Lamb.
 He and Andrew became the Master's original disciples (John 1:35-39).